 Botkeeper was created to harness the power of augmented intelligence and machine learning to make life easier for businesses by automating one of the most mundane and time-consuming tasks: bookkeeping.
 A survey of small business owners showed that they spend on average 120 working days per year on their accounting.
 That’s valuable time that could be better spent on literally anything else but bookkeeping!

 The Botkeeper approach to bookkeeping eliminates human error by deploying proprietary AI and ML on your books.
 Botkeeper connects to your accounting software (like QuickBooks Online or Xero) to tackle everything from categorizing transactions to managing payroll—these are repetitive tasks based on patterns, so augmented intelligence can easily handle them and virtually eliminate all opportunities for error.
 It’s not a perfect process out of the box, but neither is hiring and training a new bookkeeper.
-Plus, bots don’t sleep or get sick, so you’ll save money by being able to access your data at any time of day or night!
+Plus, bots don’t sleep or get sick, so you’ll save money with our affordable bookkeeping packages by being able to access your data at any time of day or night!

 The software also takes your data and generates beautiful, accurate, and consistent reports so that you don’t have to lift a finger to know the state of your business’ financials.

-And rest assured that the tech is only one aspect of the Botkeeper approach to bookkeeping: an expert team of accountants are on standby to review all your AI accounting and make sure it’s correct.
+And rest assured that the tech is only one aspect of the Botkeeper approach to automated bookkeeping: an expert team of accountants are on standby to review all your AI accounting and make sure it’s correct.
 If there’s a discrepancy, then the software is adjusted to address it and prevent the error from surfacing again.
-That’s human-assisted automated bookkeeping!Learn more about how Botkeeper works, and click below to get in touch with us to learn about how to get started!
+That’s human-assisted automated bookkeeping!Learn more about how Botkeeper works, and click here to get in touch with us to learn about how to get started!